-When it comes to listing your skills, here’s the single most important thing:
+When it comes to listing your server skills, here’s the single most important thing: relevance.

 Remember when I mentioned tailoring?
 Here it comes again!

-How to Put Server Skills on a Resume?
+How to Put Proper Skills on a Server Resume?

 - Start with a spreadsheet with all your professional skills.